 Whether it’s a morning walk with your dog, sitting down with a podcast and a cup of coffee, lighting candles at night or taking every Friday off – building habits that you’re strict about helps you stay sane.

-Your body and your mind is your instrument, your meal ticket and your bestie, so treat yourself with respect.
-Sleep enough, stay hydrated (Note to self: that means water, not a gallon of coffee).
+Your body and your mind is your instrument, your meal ticket and your bestie, so treat yourself with some good old respect.
+Sleep enough and stay hydrated (Note to self: that means water, not a gallon of coffee).

-If you start a business, you’re not gonna know everything right from the beginning, so you have to be willing to sit down on your butt and learn about marketing, taxes, time management, networking etc.
+It’s an on going process.
+If you start an online business, you’re not gonna know everything right from the beginning – and you’re not supposed to either!
+You just have to be willing to sit down on your butt and learn about marketing, taxes, time management, networking, social media etc. Did I know how to build a website?
+Uhm, no. Yet here we are.

 If you want your business to grow, you need to grow.